 - Can be wall or stand mounted, housed in a hard Peli/Pelican case for rapid deployment (our Stormcase) or mounted outdoors with our IP 65–rated outdoor kit (ODK)

-- Also mountable on drones or aerostats and potentially man portable as well
+- Also mountable on drones or aerostats with potential to be man portable

 Please see our white papers for additional information on advanced geolocation techniques and advanced geolocation techniques.
 To hear more about our upcoming white papers, including a comparison of geolocation techniques, keep an eye on our Twitter and LinkedIn pages.